High-Rate-SHM-Working-Group/Dataset-9-repeated-impact-testing-of-rectangular-electronic-assembly/README.md

 # Dataset-9 Repeated Impact Testing of Rectangular Electronic Assembly
 Dataset 9 repeated impact testing of a rectangular electronic assembly with the intention of controlled and monitored failure of an electronic component

-L5B03 is a 5-inch board configured in a fixed-fixed supported test structure
+L5B03 is a 5.5-inch board configured in a fixed-fixed supported test structure (effective length 4.5 in)

 ![Figure 1](Figures/Droptower.png)